 - Plan at least one year ahead of construction once you have your rough ideas of the home on your site

 - Proper planning saves time and money.
 In many cases, clients spend a huge amount of time and resources to design their dream home only to find out it is too expensive to build.
 Seek a professional opinion to ballpark your project first.

 - Seek out a professional like Tamlin to consult with.
-Drop by our offices or arrange for a phone meeting for a free initial consultation!
+Drop by our office or arrange for a phone meeting for a Free initial consultation!